 if you are a hard training bodybuilder, it is recommended to consume even more water.
 While water is of crucial importance to every bodybuilder, we have placed it somewhat lower on this list because the emphasis here is on the macronutrients aspect of water consumption.
 The importance of water and other fluids to performance and results is very critical.

-A hard-training bodybuilder should consume at least four litres of water every day and more when performing intense workouts, especially cardio and at other times when you are sweating a lot.
-This dosage can be different to bodybuilders cutting weight as water consumption can add more weight.
+A hard-training bodybuilder should consume at least four liters of water every day and more when performing intense workouts, especially cardio, and at other times when you are sweating a lot.
+This dosage can be different for bodybuilders cutting weight as water consumption can add more weight.